emeen1/PRODIGY_Internship/README.md

 ### Repository Structure:

-Each task is organized in its own directory, following the naming convention `PRODIGY_TrackCode_TaskNumber`.
+Each task is organized in its own directory, following the naming convention `PRODIGY_WD_TaskNumber`.
 This allows for clear navigation between projects and a structured presentation of the work completed.

 ### What You’ll Find:
 - Task-01: Responsive Landing Page with Interactive Navigation Menu